Thanks to Railfuture East Anglia for their assistance in preparing this paper.

 The service from Ipswich to Cambridge is currently hourly, and Ipswich to Ely two hourly.
 Both these would benefit from a doubling in train frequency.

 Soham (population 10,000) station was closed in 1965.
-Reopening the station would also serve Fordham (population 3,000).
-It would immediately benefit from services running between Ipswich and Peterborough.
+Plans are progressing to reopen the station by March 2022, possibly as early as summer 2021.
+The station will also serve Fordham (population 3,000).
+It will be initially be served by trains running between Ipswich and Peterborough.
 Reinstating the chord north-east of Newmarket would enable a direct service to Cambridge via Newmarket.

-- Commission a business case for reopening Soham Station and reinstating the Newmarket link.
+- Commission a business case for reinstating the Newmarket link.

 Bury St Edmunds